Nehasahuji/90-days-challenge/README.md

             👉 Minimum size Subarray sum[Naive and Efficient Solution]
 ### Day 23: 👇
             👉 Equilibirium index of array [Naive and Efficient Solution]
+### Day 24: 👇
+            👉 Search(first occurence) of an Element in an array 👉 Binary Search Iterative and Recursive Approches
+	👉 count 1's in binary array
+	👉 Square root of number[Naive and Efficient Solution] 👉 Moore’s Voting Algorithm[Majority one and Majority2 solutions]